The Best of Hadrian’s Wall: Newtown to Chollerford Grade: Moderate to Challenging

 This guided walking holiday offers the best of Hadrian’s Wall as a linear walk from west to east.
 It begins where the wall becomes increasingly more visible and takes in the best preserved highlights of the wall along the way.
 We walk the main section of the wall that contains such gems as the forts at Birdoswald, Housesteads and Chesters.
-We also walk past Sycamore Gap where Robin Hood’s tree stands proud in a dip in the landscape.
-It is thought to be one of the most photographed trees in the UK.
+We also walk past Sycamore Gap where Robin Hood’s tree used to stand proud in a dip in the landscape.

-We will be based in Haltwhistle throughout our journey, staying at the very comfortable Centre of Britain Hotel, known for its friendly hospitality and amazing food.
+We will be based in Haltwhistle throughout our journey, staying at the very comfortable Centre of Britain Hotel, known for its friendly hospitality and spacious accommodation.
 It is a truly wonderful place to return to each evening after our walk.

 Itinerary (subject to change)